Breakthrough-Energy/REISE.jl/README.md

 * CONGL.pkl (congestion, lower flow limit)
 * AVERAGED_CONG.pkl (time averaged congestion)

-If the simulation was run with the necessary input data, the following will also be extracted:
+If the grid used in the simulation contains DC lines and/or energy storage devices, the following files will also be extracted as necessary:

 * PF_DCLINE.pkl (power flow on DC lines)
 * STORAGE_PG.pkl (power generated by storage units)
 * STORAGE_E.pkl (energy state of charge)

+If one or more intervals of the simulation were found to be infeasible without shedding load, the following file will also be extracted:
 * LOAD_SHED.pkl (load shed profile for each load bus)

 The extraction process can be memory intensive, so it does not automatically